-A sporty looking canal boat rental at 9 metres (29 feet), the Town Star is a comfy cruiser with a steering station on the raised lounging deck, offering tonnes of visibility!
+A sporty looking canal boat rental at 9 meters (29 feet), the Town Star is a comfy cruiser with a steering station on the raised lounging deck, offering tons of visibility!

 Sleeps up to3